ingo/ingo.github.io/_recipes/summer_peach_chutney.md

 author: null
 category: Sauces
 description: Summertime brings with it a delicious wealth of fruits and vegetables.
-  This chutney takes a sweet, fragrant peach and adds just enough heat to keep things interesting.
 favorite: null
 image: summer_peach_chutney.jpg
 size: 2 cups